-Gemma is a full-time PhD student in the Institute of Health and Society at the University of Worcester.
+Gemma is a PhD student in the Moods Disorder Research Group at the University of Worcester.
 Her main research interests surround sedentary behaviour and physical activity in bipolar disorder.

 Gemma’s PhD research concerns exploring the interrelationships of sedentary behaviour and physical activity with the fluctuating mood states of people with bipolar disorder.
 She is conducting a mixed methods study to try to identify these relationships and ultimately aims to determine whether mood predicts a change in sedentary behaviour and/or physical activity, or if a change in either sedentary behaviour or physical activity can predict a change in mood.